datosh/datosh.github.io/content/post/k8s_home_lab_2025_00/index.md

 terraform init
 ```

-Next, we can lay the foundation for our VMs.
+Next, we lay the foundation for our VMs.

-Our network configuration will use the bridge we created earlier:
+Our network configuration uses the bridge we created earlier:

 ```tf
 resource "libvirt_network" "kube_network" {